 In moments of struggle and equally in moments of sheer brilliance, I'm still that girl on the ledge who knows not to fuck with nature.
 Who comes prepared, resilient, surrendered to the present moment, and full of faith.
 Who is constantly making a choice to live magnificently.

-Whether it's on the road with a backpack and small groups of clients seeking tailor-made transformational travel experiences, through one-on-one coaching and mentorship programs with individual clients, or on the front lines in corporate environments where she is best known for using her sight to swiftly dissect entropy - from financial and HR processes to corporate culture - she is committed to tapping into the underlying value available in all circumstances.
+Whether it's on the road with a backpack and small groups of clients seeking bespoke transformational travel experiences, through one-on-one coaching and mentorship programs with individual clients, or on the front lines in corporate environments where she is best known for using her sight to swiftly dissect entropy - from financial and HR processes to corporate culture - she is committed to tapping into the underlying value available in all circumstances.

 Antesa has been traveling the far reaches of the world for 18 years and feels most at peace sitting on edges of cliffs and scaling steep mountain ridges.